 How Many Dimes Make a Dollar?

-In the U.S, coins of several denominations are used like the Penny (1¢), Nickel (5¢), Dime (10¢), and Quarter (25¢).
-Each of these coins is different in worth and is easily distinguishable from the others.
+In the U.S, coins of several denominations are used, like the Penny (1¢), Nickel (5¢), Dime (10¢), and Quarter (25¢).
+Each of these coins is unique in value and can be easily distinguished from the others.
 Among these coins, the dime is the smallest in size.
-So let’s talk about the dime and how many dimes make a dollar.
+Let’s talk about the dime and how many dimes make up a dollar.

 How Many Dimes Make a Dollar?